 You should also make sure your equity release product has a no-negative equity guarantee.
-This guarantee means the amount you own will never be greater than the value of your property when it is sold.
-However, this could mean you don’t receive anything at all, it only protects you from a loss.
+This guarantee means the amount you own will never be greater than the value of your property when it is sold once you have gone into long-term care or have passed away.
+However, this could mean you (or your beneficiaries) don’t receive anything at all, it only protects you from a loss.

 Equity may also affect how much inheritance tax your beneficiaries will have to pay.
 When you take out equity release, this will reduce the value of your estate and could therefore reduce any inheritance tax due.

-If your equity release product has completed and you have received the funds, then your beneficiaries will be bound to repay the equity release loan.
+If your equity release product has completed and you have received the funds and only applied for this in your own name, then your beneficiaries will be bound to repay the equity release loan.
 If you have taken a lifetime mortgage, then most lenders will allow up to 12 months for your beneficiaries to repay the loan.
 During this time interest will continue to accrue.
 If there are any unused funds from the equity release paid-out, then these could be used to reduce the overall loan.

-If you are married or in a civil partnership and have taken equity release together, then your partner could stay in your home after you have passed away.
+If you are married, in a civil partnership or have a partner and have taken equity release together, then your partner can stay in your home after you have passed away.